jjinux/dart-with-x-samples/gwt/GwtApplication/transcript.md

 First, I'll query for the dartDiv.

 Then, I'll create a printString method like I did for GWT.
-Notice that cool method cascade syntax that saves me from writing div two times.
+Notice the cool method cascade syntax that saves me from writing div two times.
 Also notice that I'm setting the text property of the DivElement rather than the innerHtml property.
 That way I don't have to worry about cross-site scripting attacks.